jackgene/jdbc-sshj/README.md

 ## Dependencies

-You can setup your dependencies like this:
+You can set up your dependencies like this:

 - Maven
   ```xml